kuzzleio/documentation/src/api/1/controller-memory-storage/rpush/index.md

 {{{since "1.0.0"}}}

-Append values at the end of a list.
+Appends values at the end of a list.

 If the destination list does not exist, it is created holding an empty list before performing the operation.